rolfen/notes/entries/my-archive.md

    Cons:
     * Refuses to deduplicate purely from checksum files, so deduplication is always a slow operation
     * No user-friendly way to inspect duplicates
+    * No way to update checksum files.
+They have to be re-generated after adding files, which can take hours.

 ### Redundancy